akibrahimug/Oliotya-Uganda-Safaris/EMAIL_SETUP.md

 # Email Integration Setup Guide

-This guide will help you set up email notifications for your Fox Adventures website using Resend.
+This guide will help you set up email notifications for your Oliotya Safaris website using Resend.

 ## Overview